openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

  ```

 Note:
-- the `metricRelabeling` section only keeping two metrics, while the rest is
+- the `metricRelabeling`s section keeps only two metrics, while the rest is
 dropped.
 - the metrics in the `keep` section were obtained with the help of a script that
   parsed all Alerts, PrometheusRules and Console dashboards to determine what